joao-dias-25/data-ber-08-20/Projects/module-2_projects/03_tableau-project/README.md

 ## Overview

-The goal of this project is for you to practice what you have learned in the Business Intelligence chapter of this program.
-For this project, you will choose a data set, explore the data using Tableau, and put together a Story for presentation showing the insights you have derived from the data.
-You should demonstrate your proficiency using Tableau and the concepts you have learned throughout the chapter.
-The workbook should be saved to Tableau Public and a link to the workbook should be provided.
+The goal of this project is undestand the type of UFO sightings and if there any relation between dates and shapes on diferent locations.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!